beacon-House/counselling-portal/docs/file-names.md

   - Text entry with canvas-style editing
   - File upload with preview and description
   - Image upload with preview and description
-  - Transcript upload with preview and description
+  - Transcript upload with AI extraction of action items
   - Error handling and loading indicators
-  - Drag-and-drop interface for file uploads
+  - Filter by note type (All, Standard, Transcripts)
 - **NoteItem**: Display component for different note types with extended functionality
   - Text note display with proper formatting
   - Image display with lazy loading